allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-119/index.md

 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results
-      caption: Sanger Sequencing was performed on LMNA recombinant and wildtype alleles.
-Results confirmed respective genotype as indicated in table above with no additional mutations present.
+      caption: '"Sanger Sequencing was performed on LMNA recombinant and wildtype alleles.
+The G608G mutation ( NM_170707.4(LMNA):c.1824C>T(p.Gly608=)) is indicated by a C > T. Results confirmed respective genotype as indicated in the figure above with no additional mutations present. "'
-      image: aics-0119_g608g_sanger_exported_highres.png
+      image: g608g_sanger_results.png
     - title: Mono-Clonality Confirmation via ddPCR Assay (image is a placeholder)
       caption: Verification of genomic copy number of WT and mutant alleles.
         LMNA:WT/RPP30 ratio from ddPCR assay; values ~ 0.5 indicate heterozygous